 - To Reheat Oatcakes – Remove as many oatcakes as you need from the freezer.
 Thaw to room temperature and eat, or warm in the microwave, toaster-oven, or oven until heated through.

-Did you make these Nova Scotia oatcakes, or any other recipe on my site?
-Don’t forget to rate the recipe and let me know how you made out in the comments below.
-You can also stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Did you make these Nova Scotia oatcakes?
+Please rate the recipe and tell me how it went in the comments below.
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!

 Nova Scotia Oatcakes